Kwasikot/KwasikotPapers/en/intellectualist_2.0/Universal Mind Archive.md

   - Matches new contributions against existing entries.
   - Only **novel arguments, counterpoints, or perspectives** are added.
 - Result: higher “temperature” and **diversity of debates**.
+The large language model can generate any thought that can be presented in English language.
+What we need is proper matching algorithm.

 ## Representation of Ideas
 - Each idea is transformed into an **Idea Signature**: